Pathagoras provides several tools to help you to highlight and 'debug' problems with variables, <<*options*>> and {simplified options} text.

 Alphabetize:

-A slight misspelling between two instances of what is intended to be the same variable (or the same !group! name) will cause Pathagoras to process two separate entries.
+A slight misspelling between two instances of what is intended to be the same variable (or the same !group! name) will cause Pathagoras to process the text as two separate elements.
 If the entries appear on two separate IDB pages, it may be difficult to detect the error.
 In order to see similarly spelled variables in closer proximity, you can tell Pathagoras to alphabetize the entries:

 a.
 Display the IDB screen.
 Scan the document (or recall the mask) you want to 'debug'.